nevryn/CATTest/README.md

 -----------------
 There are three known production deployments of CAT (please let us know if you are deploying the software and want to be on this list!).

-* *eduroam CAT* https://cat.eduroam.org (for all eduroam institutions and users world-wide, except Germany)
+* *Govroam CAT* https://cat.Govroam.org (for all Govroam institutions and users world-wide, except Germany)
-* *DFN eduroam CAT* https://cat.eduroam.de (for eduroam institutions in Germany and their users)
+* *DFN Govroam CAT* https://cat.Govroam.de (for Govroam institutions in Germany and their users)
-* *Enterprise Network CAT* https://802.1x-config.org (for enterprise networks unrelated to eduroam)
+* *Enterprise Network CAT* https://802.1x-config.org (for enterprise networks unrelated to Govroam)

 Installation and configuration of your own deployment
 -----------------------------------------------------